KBlixt/Emhanced/README.md

 # Feature suggestions

 The script is fairly easy to modify and if there are any other feature suggestions they should be fairly quick to implement.
 Just open an issue in this repository and I'll have a look at it.
-Or pm me on reddit /u/waraxx
+Or pm me on Reddit @/u/waraxx